 - Difficulty: Red

 The legendary Matterhorn ski paradise offers a run that begins in the shadow of one of the most iconic mountains in the world and ends in the picturesque town of Zermatt.
-Although this red run is better suited to more experienced skiers, adventurous intermediates will also enjoy testing their skills.
+In fact this is the longest pisted ski run in the world, meaning it is often groomed and maintained, unlike the Vallee Blanche run.
+This red run is better suited to more experienced skiers and snowboarders, but adventurous intermediates will also enjoy testing their skills.
+The Klein Matterhorn is the highest skiable point in Europe, adding to the prestige and challenge of this remarkable location.

 3. Alpe d’Huez, France – La Sarenne